Absence of one-loop effects on large scales from small scales in non-slow-roll dynamics: Conclusions

 There are several possible extensions that one may envisage for future studies.
 Let us just list a few.
-By not taking the long-scale short-scale approximation, one can generalize the computations above and derive one-loop effects on all wavelengths as induced by enhanced short modes.
+The first step would be to evaluate how all non-volume suppressed terms add up when including the relevant part of the quartic Hamiltonian (see \cite{Firouzjahi:2023aum} for an initial attempt at this), and without neglecting contributions proportional to the Green's function in Eq. \eqref{approxcomm}.
+This is the content of our follow-up analysis in \cite{Fumagalli:2024jzz}; see also \cite{Kawaguchi:2024rsv}.
+Further, by not taking the long-scale short-scale approximation, one can generalize the computations above and derive one-loop effects on all wavelengths as induced by enhanced short modes.
 A physical effect will likely appear around momenta corresponding to the short scales and a proper renormalization procedure should be implemented there.
 Further, we focus our attention on 1PI diagrams and neglect tadpoles.
 The latter should also be computed and properly regularized in this context.
-Another possible extension of our work would be to check explicitly that the same cancellation manifests itself when going at the next order in the perturbative Hamiltonian (see \cite{Firouzjahi:2023aum} for a first attempt on that).
-Moreover, as already mentioned, it would be interesting to prove the cancellation of the would be leading terms by implementing the field redefinition procedure in \cite{Maldacena:2002vr} in this frameworks.
+Moreover, as already mentioned, it would be interesting to prove the cancellation of the would be leading terms by implementing the field redefinition procedure in \cite{Maldacena:2002vr} adapted to this framework.
 We leave all this for future investigations.

-We conclude with a speculative thought.
-Each time in physics there is an exact cancellation, something more deep lies underneath.
-Here we have only shown the result of a computation, but understanding the deep reasons behind that remains an open question.